 Scripted Introduction:

-Hi, my name is_________; and I am part of a study team looking into things farmers do to increase their income..
+Hi, my name is_________; and I am part of a study team looking into things farmers do to increase their income.
 The study includes a discussion of this issue and will take about 20 minutes.
 I would like to hear your views on this topic.
 You are not obliged to participate in the study and no services will be withheld if you decide not to.
 Likewise, if you chose to be interviewed you will not receive any gifts, special services or remuneration.
 Everything we discuss will be held in strict confidence and will not be shared with anyone else.

 Would you like to participate in the study? [ If not, thank them for their time.]